itsaur/java-qpid-sample/README.md

 docker compose up -d --build
 ```

-This will start a qpid-broder.
+This will start a qpid-broker.
 It will also build and start the `seed` image which will create
 a `TEST` queue in the broker.
-You can change the queue through QUEUES env variable in the
+You can change the queue through `QUEUES` env variable in the
 compose.yaml file.